codeation/impress/README.md

 ## Basic Principles of Library Design

 - Performance of the application as well as native applications.
+- Facade pattern for masking complex components behind an API.
 - Simple and clean application code.
+- Minimal library API to follow the Go-way.
 - Limited use of other libraries (graphic, low-level or native).
 - Creating a GUI application without form designer or hard-coded widgets.
-- Minimal library API to follow the Go-way.

 The basic idea is to avoid the event-driven programming paradigm.
 See ["What's wrong with event-driven programming"](https://github.com/codeation/impress/wiki/Whats-wrong-with-event-driven-programming) page.

+Go is a perfect language for developing desktop GUI applications.
+Compiled language is fast enough to spin an interactive application.
+Goroutines are helpful to handle the state of separate windows.
+The small runtime means that the application starts instantly.
+Go implement high level abstractions to complex application development.

 ## Hello World Example